monyasau/ipWeatherApi/README.md

 - Fetches the client's IP address and location.
 - Fetches the current temperature based on the client's location.
 - Responds with a personalized greeting message.
+## Error Handling
+      {
+        "error": "Internal Server Error, this will be fixed in a moment" }

+If there's an error fetching location or temperature data, the server responds with a 500 status code and an error message

 ## Installation